 #1 – Prioritize

-If you’re going to Alaska on a budget, May and September are your friend!
-(Pro tip: late winter is the best time to visit Fairbanks).
-In May and September it’s easier to find lodging and lodging is often less expensive.
-Rental cars and tours are also cheaper and sometimes transportation as well!
-You can save money on everything except food by visiting during the shoulder season.
+If you’re going to Alaska on a budget, May and mid to late September are your friend!
+(Pro tip: late winter is the best time to visit Fairbanks and to see the Northern Lights).
+In May and mid to late September it’s easier to find lodging and lodging is often less expensive.
+Rental cars are sometimes less expensive and definitely easier to find.

-May is a particularly good time to visit Southeast Alaska, with prices for cruises, lodging and tours being much less.
-May is a good month for weather as it’s one of the least rainy months of the year there!
+May is a particularly good time to visit Southeast Alaska, with prices for cruises being much less and often accommodations as well.
+May is a good month for weather as it’s one of the least rainy months of the year there.

-I know independent travelers might throw rocks at me here, but if I am giving you honest advice about visiting Alaska on a budget, I have to include this tip.
+I know independent travelers might throw rocks at me here, but if I am giving you honest advice about visiting Alaska on a budget, I have to recommend a cruise.
 If you don’t want to do a cruise, that’s cool, but there’s no question that it’s the most affordable way to see the Inside Passage and Southeast Alaska.
 Cruise lines have an additional cost for solo travelers which varies widely, so this might not be true if you’re traveling by yourself.

-Taking the Alaska ferry round trip from Bellingham to Juneau costs a MINIMUM of $1000 per person (a new pricing structure in 2020 makes it up to 30% more as the ferry gets more full).
-This does NOT include a bed or a cabin (you’d be sleeping on deck, which is awesome but not for everyone!) or any food.
+Taking the Alaska ferry round trip from Bellingham to Juneau can easily be $1000 per person.
+This does NOT include a bed or a cabin or any food.
 The cruise ship price includes a cabin and meals.